 The General Rural area land use category is a residential area of mixed lot sizes.
 It recognizes areas of Scandia that have been developed in the past at densities of ten acre or less and areas that have larger parcels still used for agriculture.
 The area includes 10-acre parcels, but also a number of existing smaller parcels and some parcels enrolled in the Agricultural Preserves Program.
-Single-family residential dwellings are the primary land use for the General Rural area.
+Single-family residential dwellings are the primary land use for the General Rural area at densities of 4 units per 40 acres.
 Secondary land uses include agricultural production, including small-scale production, parks and recreation, and public and private institutions.
 Recreational commercial uses are allowed as a conditional use.
 This designation corresponds with the General Rural District in the current zoning ordinance.